 These results show the shell stress slightly higher with no plasma.
-In the load sequence, first 10 load cases without plasma are analyzed then 10 load cases with plasma are analyzed.
-The trend in coil tensile stress is the opposite - see Section 9 - but the differences aren't great.
+In the load sequence, the first 10 load cases without plasma are analyzed then 10 load cases with plasma are analyzed.
+The trend in coil tensile stress is the opposite (see Section 9), but the differences aren't great.

-13.0 Bake-Out Thermal Stress
+13.0 Bake-Out Stress 13.1 Bake-Out Local Thermal Stress, Based on 2010 Outage Measurements